AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Cross-Channel Orchestration {#cross-channel-orchestration}

-* **Enable/Disable All Published Dialogues at Once for Dynamic Chat**: Globally enable/disable all published Dialogues at once from the Configuration page with the press of a button.
+* **[Enable/Disable All Published Dialogues at Once for Dynamic Chat](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/dialogue-overview.md#disable-enable-all-dialogues){target="_blank"}**: Globally enable/disable all published Dialogues at once from the Configuration page with the press of a button.

 * **Custom Avatars for Dynamic Chat**: Upload a custom chatbot avatar so it can be personalized to your brand.